AIgineerAB/data_visualisation_bi_course/03_semantic_modeling/README.md

 >TODO: how to connect to excel files and API

 ### Step 2 - Establish relationships between tables
 A relationship between two tables allows filtering the data of one table using a column in another table.
 For instance, in our example, in the *salaries* table, the column, *company_location*, shows the 2-digit country/territory code of the company for each worker.
-However, if we want to calculate the summation of salary of all workers working in a company in a specific continent, we need to make use of the *continent* column in the *countries* table.
+However, if we want to show the summation of salary of all workers working in a company in a specific continent, we need to make use of the *continent* column in the *countries* table.
 This is possible only if the two tables are connected by a relationship.

 To create a relationship, click on *Manage relationships* in the top panel and then *+ New relationship*.
 Here, you can select columns with which two tables can be connected and the cardinality of this relationship:
 <br>